Submissions for the 2019-20 program are now closed.

 - Engage in a professional working relationship with their mentor, including through email and one-on-one consultations (the Program will offer consultations via Skype for writers from rural and regional areas, if necessary),

-- Participate in a professional development event or events (the Program will facilitate participation via Skype or similar for writers from rural and regional areas, as necessary),
+- Participate in a professional development event or events (the Program will facilitate participation via Skype or similar for writers from rural and regional areas, if necessary),

-- Take up a residency with Katharine Susannah Prichard Writers’ Centre to develop their writing, if possible,
+- Take up (if feasible) their residency with Katharine Susannah Prichard Writers’ Centre to develop their writing,

 - Work to deadline for their publication in the print issue and on the Westerly website (both early in 2020).

 Writers in the Program will be recompensed for all material published in Westerly, both in print and online, as per Westerly’s general policy.
 Each participant will be awarded a modest stipend for use in contribution to their writing development as they choose.
 The Writers’ Development Program will run for four months, with outcomes extending into 2020.